-Linkline is a student-run organisation operating during term from 7pm to 8am, which offers confidential help and information: 01223 (7)44444.
-The Samaritans is a further possible source of support, not linked to the University: 01223 364455; national 08457 909090.
+Nightline is a student-run organisation operating during term from 7pm to 8am, which offers confidential help and information: 01223 (7)44444.

 RELEVANT COMMITTEES AND BOARDS

 The Postgraduate Education Committee

 The Postgraduate Education Committee (PEC) is comprised of academic staff from the Centre of Latin American Studies and POLIS (Politics and International Studies), the wider Department within which the Centre sits.
 Its chief functions are to monitor the academic progress of all CLAS students, to appoint supervisors, to consider and approve extensions to submission deadlines for written work, and to appoint examiners and advisers for all assessments.
 The PEC meets once per term.